ryandaa/Quickwatch/README.md

 - **Integration with OpenAI:** The backend script processes the YouTube transcripts and summarizes them using the OpenAI API, ensuring accurate and relevant summaries.
 - **Responsive Design:** Built with standard CSS and TailwindCSS, the application is designed to be responsive and user-friendly.

-## Components Description

-### BottomBar
-- **Styles**:
-  - Styled with a dark background.
-  - Positioned at the bottom.
-  - Designed to be 60px in height.
-- **Functionality**:
-  - A React component that provides a fixed navigation or utility bar at the bottom of the interface.

-### TopBar
-- **Styles**:
-  - Styled with a dark background.
-  - Positioned at the top.
-  - Designed to be 60px in height.
-- **Functionality**:
-  - A React component that serves as a header or navigation bar at the top of the interface.

 ## Hosting
 The application is hosted on Vercel, known for its reliability and speed, ensuring that users have a seamless experience while using Quickwatch.